 How to Use the Class 12 resource hub - Class 12 English Core

-- Months 7-10 (revision-1 phase): work the chapter-wise NCERT Solutions in NCERT order; verify your answers against the worked solutions; open the Notes whenever a theme bullet slips.
+- Months 7-10 (revision-1 phase): work the chapter-wise NCERT Solutions in NCERT order.
+Check your answers against the worked solutions.
+Open the Notes whenever a theme bullet slips.

-- Months 11-12 (revision-2 phase): shift to the Handwritten Notes for the final two weeks; the hand-drawn character maps and stanza annotations are the highest-ROI last-week revision read.
+- Months 11-12 (revision-2 phase): shift to the Handwritten Notes for the final two weeks.
+The hand-drawn character maps and stanza annotations are the best last-week revision read.

 Common Mistakes Class 12 English Core Students Make Across Chapters

-- Mixing up Flamingo Prose authors: Students attribute Lost Spring to William Douglas or The Rattrap to Anees Jung.
-Always tie the author to the chapter in your first pass; CBSE often asks the author directly in 1-mark questions.
+- Mixing up Flamingo Prose authors: Some students give Lost Spring to William Douglas, or The Rattrap to Anees Jung.
+Link each author to the right chapter in your first read.
+CBSE often asks the author directly in 1-mark questions.

 - Treating poetry questions as factual recall: Poetry answers reward imagery, figures of speech, and tone analysis.
 A factual paraphrase will lose half the marks on a 5-mark stanza question.
 Always identify the device + name it + quote the line.